African Union Mission to Somalia: Gathering support

+Deployment to Somalia

+Days before AMISOM deployed in Somalia, violence in Mogadishu began rapidly escalating.
+On 6 March 2007, the first African Union troops landed at Mogadishu airport alongside three military vehicles.

 The Burundian troops were technically ready to go in early August 2007, but equipment promised by the United States and France had not yet arrived.
 On 23 December 2007, an advance force of 100 Burundians was deployed and another 100 soldiers arrived on 2007-12-24.
 By late 2008, 1,700 Burundian soldiers were deployed to Mogadishu.

 On July 28, 2009, the World Health Organization was notified that 21 AMISOM soldiers in Mogadishu had become sick, and three had died, with acute peripheral edema, difficulty in breathing, palpitations, and fever.
 The WHO, together with the U.S. Center for Disease Control, AMISOM, and the Aga Khan University Hospital in Nairobi began an investigation.
-From April 26, 2009 to May 1, 2010, 241 AU soldiers had lower limb edema and at least one additional symptom; four patients died.
+From April 26, 2009, to May 1, 2010, 241 AU soldiers had lower limb edema and at least one additional symptom; four patients died.
 At least 52 soldiers were airlifted to hospitals in Kenya and Uganda.
 Four of 31 hospitalized patients had right-sided heart failure with pulmonary hypertension.
 The illness was associated with exclusive consumption of food provided to troops (not eating locally acquired foods).
 Because the syndrome was clinically compatible with wet beriberi, thiamine was administered to affected soldiers, resulting in rapid and dramatic resolution.